awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HealthCheckGracePeriod`  <a name="cfn-as-group-healthcheckgraceperiod"></a>
 The amount of time, in seconds, that Amazon EC2 Auto Scaling waits before checking the health status of an EC2 instance that has come into service\.
-The default value is `0`\.
+If you don't specify a value, AWS CloudFormation uses the API default value of `0` seconds\.
 For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 If you are adding an `ELB` health check, you must specify this property\.
 *Required*: Conditional